 Has command-line tools to service various filesystems, diagnose and recover system.

-These builds mostly use systemd as init; icewm, tde and wmaker use sysvinit.
+These builds mostly use systemd as init; gnustep, icewm and wmaker use sysvinit.

-The technology behind these images is aimed at making derivatives easy while requiring the very minimal specification of the difference added.
+The technology behind these images is aimed at making derivatives easy while requiring the very minimal specification of the difference added; you can try it out yourself using the builder flavour.

 - official releases